UoMResearchIT/matlab-novice/episodes/03-loading_data.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-We already have a `data` directory in our `matlab-novice-inflammation` project directory, so we only need to create `results` and `src` directories for this project.
+We already have a `data`, `results` and `src` directories in our `matlab-novice-inflammation` project directory, so we are ready to continue.
-You can use your computer's file browser to create this directory.

 A final step is to set the *current folder* in MATLAB to our project folder.
-Use the **Current Folder** window in the MATLAB GUI to browse to your project folder (the one now containing the 'data' and 'results' directories).
+Use the **Current Folder** window in the MATLAB GUI to browse to your project folder (the one now containing the 'data', 'results' and 'src' directories).

 To verify the current directory in matlab we can run `pwd` (print working directory).
 A second check we can do is to run the `ls` (list) command in the Command Window to list the contents